06/24/25 | Amended Complaint Filed

 HOW CAN A CLASS-ACTION LAWSUIT HELP?

 Through a class-action lawsuit, individual consumers can collectively bring claims against large corporations who would otherwise have the upper hand, like General Motors, and force them to acknowledge issues like the L87 6.2L V8 engine defect.
 A class-action lawsuit seeks to level the playing field, bringing strength to collective action to change corrupt practices and negligent responses to customers.
-Though these measures do not bring immediate relief, they are a time-tested method of holding companies accountable for wrongdoing, including automakers’ failure to sell safe and reliable vehicles to their customers.
-GM states on its own website: “GM looks at safety differently. …we take a holistic approach, combining research technology and advocacy to help keep you and your family safe on the road.”
-We think it’s time GM fulfilled that promise to you.
+Though these measures do not bring immediate relief, they are a time-tested method of holding companies accountable.

 TOP AUTO LITIGATION FIRM

-Hagens Berman is one of the most successful auto litigation law firms in the U.S., having secured settlement benefits valued at more than $21 billion for vehicle owners impacted by defects and other automotive issues, including multiple settlements for GM vehicle owners.
+Hagens Berman is one of the most successful auto litigation law firms in the U.S., having secured settlement benefits valued at more than $320 billion for class members, including multiple settlements for GM vehicle owners.
 Our firm is presently leading nationwide class-action lawsuits against major automakers for safety defects and negligence.
 Your potential claim will be handled by attorneys experienced in automotive consumer law.

 NO COST TO YOU